 PowerShell provides various error-handling mechanisms to help you manage errors that occur while running PowerShell commands or scripts.
 One of the primary mechanisms is the use of the try-catch-finally statement.
 The try-catch-finally statement enables you to catch errors that occur while running PowerShell commands or scripts and take appropriate actions to handle those errors.

-Write-Host "This code block always executes, regardless of whether an exception was caught or not."
+block executes regardless of whether an exception was caught or not, and performs any necessary cleanup actions.

-Note that in a try-catch-finally block, the catch and finally blocks are optional.
-You can use a try block on its own, or include one or both of the other blocks as necessary for your code.
+block on its own, or include one or both of the other blocks as necessary for your code.

 Using the try-catch-finally statement provides more control over how PowerShell handles errors and allows you to execute specific code when an error occurs.
 By handling errors explicitly, you can make your PowerShell scripts more robust and reliable.
 In the next section, we will explore PowerShell error tracing and logging, which can help you diagnose and troubleshoot errors that occur while running PowerShell scripts.